Key takeaways

 Two months have passed since the delegation returned.
 For many of those two hundred and seventeen organizations, the Mexico file has gone quiet.
 Contacts have cooled.
 The initial energy has dissipated.

 But the underlying opportunity has not changed.
 If anything, it has strengthened.
 The USMCA review approaching in July is concentrating minds on both sides of the border.
 Critical minerals agreements are opening new sectors.
 Programs like CanExport exist specifically to fund this kind of follow-through.
-Canadian companies with real capabilities are in demand — the problem was never the product.
+Canadian companies with real capabilities are in demand.
+The problem was never the product.
 The problem was the follow-through.

 If your Mexico plan has stalled since you got home, you are not alone.
 And it is not too late.

 The relationships that were started in February can still be activated.
-But they require a different approach — one built on presence, patience, and local knowledge.
+But they require a different approach, one built on presence, patience, and local knowledge.
 Our advisory services are designed for exactly this scenario.
 The companies that understand this will convert.
 The rest will add Mexico to the list of markets they almost entered.

 We help Canadian companies bridge exactly this gap.
-If your trade mission contacts have gone cold and you are not sure what went wrong, we can tell you — and we can help you fix it.
+If your trade mission contacts have gone cold and you are not sure what went wrong, we can tell you, and we can help you fix it.

 Questions about your Mexico strategy?